sehqlr/word-agent/features.md

 ##### Possible other features

-* Distraction-free "Composition" mode
+* Expanded Typewriter mode

-Modeled after FocusWriter and PyRoom, this feature is a fullscreen "composition" mode that tries to keep the writing going.
-This feature will have to get user imput on what works for them, and perhaps this will support user-built plugins.
+Modeled after FocusWriter and PyRoom, this feature will have to get user imput on what works for them, and perhaps this will support user-built plugins.
 The composition tools may be things like timers, music, name generators, and other tools.

-This feature is implemented in part with "typewriter mode," but I will need to expand upon it with the above features.

 * Project Scheduler